 Sinaloa chicken is a popular Mexican street food chicken marinated in citrus and chilis, then grilled over a live flame.
-Traditionally, the chicken is spatchcocked, grilled, then cut in half lengthwise and sold.
-We are using a whole cut-up chicken for this recipe, but you can certainly use the traditional method.
+Traditionally, the chicken is spatchcocked, grilled, then cut in half lengthwise, and sold.
+This recipe calls for a whole cut-up chicken, but you can certainly use the traditional spatchcock method.

 - 1 whole chicken cut up (about 3-3 ½ pounds)